How to Make an Enamel Pin Mockup

 Step 1

+Our enamel pin making project is halfway there!
 Take the Symbol 2 layer and make it visible by selecting the eye icon.
 Place it beneath the Symbol layer.
 Apply a Drop Shadow layer style.

 Structure